 Uninsured and Underinsured Motorist Accidents

 If you get into a car accident, you usually assume that the other person has insurance.
-But many drivers don't, and others carry only the minimum amount required, which may not cover your damages.
+But many drivers don’t, and others carry only the minimum amount required, which may not cover your damages.
 What can you do if you were injured?
-The car accident attorneys at Tracey & Fox can help.
+The car accident attorneys at Tracey Fox King & Walters can help.

 Other drivers do have insurance, but carry no more than the minimum required.
 But this may not be enough to cover the full costs of your accident.
 The damages you suffer can easily succeed the minimum liability amounts required by law.